 Expect Crude Oil prices to trade higher today: Angel Commodities

-According to Angel Commodities, expect oil prices to trade higher today on bargain hunting at lower levels although high oil inventories in the US still remains a cause of concern.
+According to Angel Commodities, We expect oil prices to trade higher today as international markets are trading higher by 0.84 percent at $48.06 per barrel.

 Angel Commodities' report on Crude Oil